St Davids: Age of David

-David is said to have been born to Saint Non around 500AD, at the place where the Chapel of St Non now stands.
+David is said to have been born to Saint Non around 500 AD, at the place where the Chapel of St Non now stands.
 He was baptised by Saint Elvis at Porthclais, and was brought up by his mother at Llanon.
 He may also have been educated at the "Ty Gwyn", Whitesands by Saint Paulinus.
 David is thought to have founded an earlier community somewhere to the west of modern St Davids, before establishing a new church and monastery at a place then known as "Glyn Rhosyn" on the banks of the Afon Alun (where the current Cathedral now stands).

 During his life, David gained great fame throughout the Celtic church and was a key figure in the fight against the Pelagian Heresy.
-At the Synod of Brefi in 545AD, Saint Dubricius (who held two Bishoprics, Caerleon and Llandaff) is said to have freely given David the ancient Metropolitan See of Caerleon.
+At the Synod of Brefi in 545 AD, Saint Dubricius (who held two Bishoprics, Caerleon and Llandaff) is said to have freely given David the ancient Metropolitan See of Caerleon.
 It is also implied that in transferring the See from Caerleon, David also transferred an important royal court.
 The Welsh Triads name "Mynyw" as the seat of "one of the three Tribal Thrones of the island of Britain" (the other courts being Celliwig and Pen Rhionydd).
 The entry states that the court had Arthur as Chief Prince, "Dewi" as the Chief Bishop, and "Maelgwn Gwynedd" as Chief Elder.
-Indeed, Geoffrey of Monmouth would describe David as "The pious archbishop of Legions, at the city of Menevia".
+Indeed, Geoffrey of Monmouth would describe David as "The pious archbishop of Legions, at the city of Menevia" (Caerleon's name in both Welsh and Latin means "The city of Legions").